ballerina-platform/module-ballerina-sql/docs/spec/spec.md

 |    time:Civil     | DATETIME  |
 |     time:Utc      | TIMESTAMP |

-Furthermore, TypedValues are used to map values to a specific SQL Data Type such as BIGINT,
+Furthermore, TypedValues are used to map values to a specific SQL data type such as BIGINT,
    ```ballerina
       BigIntValue value = new(1000000000000);
       sql:ParameterizedQuery query = `SELECT * FROM students WHERE id < ${value}`;
    ```

-List of Typed Values:
+List of typed values:

 1. VarcharValue
 2. NVarcharValue